 This may as well be the golden rule to success.
 Nerissa would always tell me, “no one wants to talk about work, get people to talk about their lives.”
 One of the best ways to build inclusion is by letting someone else tell their story.
 “What was your highlight of last weekend?
 What do you love doing most outside of work?”- there are plenty of non-sports related conversations a diversity champion can initiate that can enable new hires to feel like they have control over an interaction.

-Happy hours were the bane of my existence as an introverted new hire; it’s not fun trying to talk to existing cliques at an open bar.
-While there’s definitely a time and place for everything, I’ve learned from my experience that it is significantly easier to convince someone to show up to a coffee tasting event in the kitchen than an after-work happy hour that's a 30 minute uber away.
-Hosting a creative diversity-related activity are also a sure fire way to open up new conversations that aren’t typical water-cooler banter.
+Happy hours were the bane of my existence as an introverted new hire; it’s exhausting trying to talk to existing cliques at an open bar.
+While there’s definitely a time and place for everything, I’ve learned from my experience that it is significantly easier to convince someone to show up to a coffee tasting event in a communal office space than an after-work happy hour that's a 30 minute uber away.
+Having creative non-work related events held during working hours can give new hires an easy opportunity to meet new people!
+(Just make sure to steer away from cliched icebreakers).

 French Press Fridays add fun and casual social interaction to the typical morning coffee run.
 More faces show up out of interest, and accessible conversations naturally occur from voting on favorite flavors/beans instead of cliquey conversations on work life.
 We also hosted a best coffee mug contest which was a great way for people to express themselves!
 For example, explaining who the characters are from a LINE friends mug.